lucapette/website/content/writing/my-programming-principles.md

 For the sake of discussion, let's consider a web application composed of multiple services.
-One page in the app has an "innocent" button that stars a sequence of processes which ultimately result in sending some PDF report via email.
+One page in the app has an "innocent" button that stars a sequence of processes that ultimately result in sending a PDF report via email.
 You might have seen some variation of this.

 The idea is that I go on a hunt.
 I start searching for the code that renders the button.
-Trivial but I know I will discover things: how/if we do i18n, what kind of frontend framework we're using.
+Trivial – but I know I will discover things: how/if we do i18n, what kind of frontend framework we're using.
 Most importantly, I ask myself questions
 like:

-- oh we have our own css framework?
+- Oh, we have our own css framework.
 Why?
-- what's up with all these data attributes?
-I haven't seen any of that when I was checking out the website from home.
+- What's up with all these data attributes?
+I haven't seen any of that when I was checking the website from home.
 We stripping them down?
-- why are we stuck on such an old version of X?
+- Why are we stuck on such an old version of X?

 Using my brain as storage is a waste.
-The saying goes ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s) so I write everything down.
+The saying goes ["the shortest pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s) so I write everything down.

 When I know which service handles the click on the report button, I go down one layer and keep reading.
-I keep going until I find my way to email service.
+I keep going until I find my way to the email service.

 Once I'm done, I have many questions in my notes.
 That's when the hard work starts.
 I reorganize them:

 - Questions for myself.
-A sort of todo list of things I know I want to dig in personally.
+A sort of a to-do list of things I know I want to dig in personally.
 - Questions for those who know the codebase better than I do and can get me up to speed faster.